The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 Imagine a world where customised therapies are created to help individuals overcome cognitive decline, traumatic brain injuries, or even enhance learning capabilities based on their unique neural makeup.

-In recent years, there has been significant progress in developing non-invasive brain stimulation techniques such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS), which have shown promising results in promoting neuroplastic changes.
+In recent years, there has been significant progress in developing brain stimulation techniques such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS), which have shown promising results in promoting neuroplastic changes.

 These techniques may soon play a vital role in improving cognitive function after stroke or other brain injuries by harnessing the power of neuroplasticity.